 For most purposes, however, the biomarkers we are currently evaluating have not been scientifically validated.
 If our understanding and use of biomarkers is inaccurate or flawed, or if our reliance on them is otherwise misplaced, then we will not only fail to realize any benefits from using biomarkers but may also be led to invest time and financial resources inefficiently in attempting to develop inappropriate drug candidates.
+For example, there is no assurance that exploiting CDKN2A and/or CDKN2B abnormalities with fadraciclib will result in clinical benefit for patients or lead to regulatory approval.

 Moreover, although the FDA has issued for comment a draft guidance document on the potential use of biomarker data in clinical development, such data are not currently accepted by the FDA or other regulatory agencies in the United States, the European Union or elsewhere in applications for regulatory approval of drug candidates, and there is no guarantee that such data will ever be accepted by the relevant authorities in this connection.
 Our biomarker data should not be interpreted as evidence of efficacy.